Feed Your Soul

 In romping dialog with the insightful Sa, Ken returns from the brink of self-destruction and enlists for high pay in her revolutionary enterprise.
 His job?
 Multiplying the billions in her political war chest to fund big capitalism's ultimate demise.

-Written mostly in the form of brisk dialogue among an unusually intriguing cast of characters, this is the wry, symbolic tale of a consummate revolutionary armed with the know-how and means to turn the tides on the Wall Street political system.
-The present and future, real and unreal fuel a delightful and scathing bonfire of corporate political culture in America.
+Written mostly in the form of brisk dialogue among an unusually intriguing cast of characters, this is the wry, symbolic tale of a consummate revolutionary armed with the know-how and means to turn the tides on the Wall Street political machine.
+The present and future, and the real and unreal, fuel a delightful and provocative bonfire of corporate political culture in America.